Official Selection / Finalist / Category Winner

 Film and Music by Brian Siskind

-I have 25 years of professional creative work in realms from media production, music production, fine art photography, documentary film, new media, technology, and marketing as a Creative Director.
+I have 25 years of professional creative work in realms from media production, music production and original film score, fine art photography, documentary film, new media, technology, and marketing as a Strategist and Creative Director.

 My independent film projects are immersed often in abandoned, forgotten places, and endangered historic properties.
 I also tell the stories of people in relation to place.